 You can choose to use the cookie dough straight away, or you can place the cookie dough in the fridge for up to 2 days to ferment and firm up.
 Cover the bowl with plastic wrap to stop it drying out.

 Using a large spoon or cookie scoop, scoop balls of dough onto the cookie sheets lined with parchment paper.
-These sourdough oatmeal cookies will spread so make sure you leave at least 2" between each dough ball.
+These sourdough oatmeal cookies will spread so make sure you leave at least 2" between each dough ball (see notes for sizing and baking times).

 Place trays into the oven and bake for around 10 minutes at 190C (375F) or until the edges of the cookies are starting to brown but the middles are still soft.
 Don't let them overcook!